Special courts in India

-Courts established under POSCO Act
+Courts established under POCSO Act

-Section 28 of the Protection of Children from Sexual Offences Act establishes Special Court to try a person accused of committing offences under the POSCO act.
+Section 28 of the Protection of Children from Sexual Offences Act establishes Special Court to try a person accused of committing offences under the POCSO act.
 Initially National Commission for Protection of Child Rights (NCPCR) was responsible to monitor implementation of the Protection of Children from Sexual Offences (POCSO), but Supreme Court found that the National Commission for Protection of Child Rights (NCPCR), does not have any data on POCSO cases in the country.
 Hence, The Supreme Court has directed the Centre to set up special courts to deal exclusively with Protection of Children from Sexual Offences (POCSO) cases.